 Diana Vreeland, Style Genius

-Diana died in 1989 of a heart attack at the age of 85 at Lenox Hill Hospital, in New York.
-Her legacy continues with the help of her grandson, Alexander Vreeland who was entrusted with her estate.
-In 2010, Alexander discovered in his grandparents former home in Brewster, New York in the attic, well kept and preserved documentation from his grandmother’s years at Harper’s Bazaar.
-From the found materials, Alexander published the book, Diana Vreeland The Modern Woman, The Bazaar Years 1963-1962 with the help of Rizzoli International Publications.
+Diana died in 1989 of a heart attack at the age of 85 at Lenox Hill Hospital in New York.
+Her legacy continues with the help of her grandson, Alexander Vreeland, who is entrusted with her estate.
+In 2010, Alexander discovered in his grandparents’ former home in Brewster, New York, in the attic, well-kept and preserved documentation from his grandmother’s years at Harper’s Bazaar.
+Among the found materials, Alexander published the book Diana Vreeland: The Modern Woman, The Bazaar Years 1963-1962 with the help of Rizzoli International Publications.

 Diana Vreeland, Style Genius

-Book, Diana Vreeland The Modern Woman, The Bazaar Years 1936-1962.
-Cover illustration by Sam Shahid.
+The book Diana Vreeland: The Modern Woman, The Bazaar Years 1936-1962.
+C ver illustration by Sam Shahid.

-To get a real sense of Diana’s persona, a must-see film on DV, Diana Vreeland: The Eye Has to Travel.
-It was released in 2012 by grandaughter-in-law, Lisa Immordino Vreeland.
-The fashion documentary is based on her life, on how she became a pioneer in the fashion industry and how her time spent with her husband in Europe made her into a style icon.
-The film refers to a movie, Who Are You Polly Maggoo? is said to be based on Vreeland’s life.
+To get a real sense of Diana’s persona, a must-see film on DV is Diana Vreeland: The Eye Has to Travel.
+It was released in 2012 by her granddaughter-in-law, Lisa Immordino Vreeland.
+The fashion documentary is based on her life, how she became a pioneer in the fashion industry, and how her time spent with her husband in Europe made her into a style icon.
+The film refers to a movie, Who Are You Polly Maggoo?, which is said to be based on Vreeland’s life.

 Diana Vreeland Smashingly Brilliant eau de parfum and book about her years at Harper'sBazaar.